Product

 Active Customers

-January 500 300
+January

-February 800 380
+February

-March 1,100 440
+March

 Rather than only looking at your total number of users, look at how your active customers are growing over time.
 That’s a much stronger indicator of how your business is trending, especially if you offer a freemium pricing model.

-2. Annual Run Rate (ARR)
+3. Annual Run Rate (ARR)

 Annual run rate, or Annual Recurring Revenue, is your monthly recurring revenue (MRR) annualized.
 It’s a prediction of how much revenue your company will generate annually based on your current MRR.

-How to calculate ARR
+How to Calculate ARR

-MRR * 12
+Annual Run Rate = MRR * 12

-For example, if your current MRR is $5,000, your ARR would be $60,000 (5,000 * 12).
+For example, if your current MRR is $5,000, your ARR would be $60,000.

-Why this SaaS metric is important:
+Why This SaaS Metric is Important

 While ARR isn’t the most accurate way to predict how much revenue you’ll earn in a year, it can help you forecast and plan for growth.

-It can also be helpful for hiring, deciding how much to spend on marketing campaigns, etc. By having an idea of how much revenue you’ll generate over the next year, you can make smarter decisions about how to grow.
+It can also be helpful for hiring, deciding how much to spend on marketing campaigns, etc. By knowing how much revenue you’ll generate over the next year, you can make smarter decisions about how to grow.
+Learn more about ARR.

-3. Average Revenue Per User (ARPU)
+4. Average Revenue Per User (ARPU)

 Average revenue per user (ARPU) is the average amount of revenue you earn from each of your active customers monthly.
+Your recurring revenue is a vital part of ensuring solid cash flow, and to minimize your burn rate

-How to calculate ARPU
+How to Calculate ARPU

-Monthly Recurring Revenue / Active Customers
+ARPU = Monthly Recurring Revenue / Active Customers

-For example, if your monthly recurring revenue (MRR) is $100,000, and you have 1,000 active customers, your ARPU is $100 [$100,000 (MRR) / 1,000 (active customers)].
+For example, if your monthly recurring revenue (MRR) is $100,000,

 Notice that ARPU is calculated based on active customers, not total users.
-A big mistake SaaS companies make when they’re calculating their ARPU is dividing their MRR by the total number of users.
+A big mistake SaaS companies make when calculating their ARPU is dividing their MRR by the total number of users.
 But that skews your data.

 ARPU is based on revenue.
 Since free users don’t contribute to your revenue, they need to be excluded from your calculation.